Test-Time Alignment via Hypothesis Reweighting: Preliminaries

-We train an ensemble of $K$ models $f_1, \ldots, f_K$ on the training data $\Dtr$.
-We consider paramtererizations of the ensemble that aim to represent a distribution over functions by training multiple models on the same dataset $\Dtr$, ensuring diversity without computational overhead beyond training a single model.

-To achieve this, we employ \textit{prior networks}~\citep{osband2024epistemic}, which are fixed, randomly initialized models whose outputs are added to each ensemble member's output.
+\textbf{Ensemble architectures.} We train an ensemble of $K$ models $f_1, \ldots, f_K$ on the training data $\Dtr$.
+We consider parameterizations of the ensemble that aim to represent a distribution over functions by training multiple models on the same dataset $\Dtr$, ensuring diversity without computational overhead beyond training a single model.
+To achieve this, we employ \textit{prior networks}~\citep{osband2024epistemic}: fixed, randomly initialized models whose outputs are added to each ensemble member's output.
 This mechanism preserves diversity among ensemble members during training, even as individual models converge.
-Specifically, prior networks prevent \textit{ensemble collapse} when using a shared backbone---a scenario where all ensemble members converge to similar functions even outside the training distribution, offering no advantage over a single model.
-While we expect ensemble members to produce nearly identical predictions on the training data (i.e. achieving low training loss), we aim for their predictions on unseen target data to remain diverse, reflecting the range of functions consistent with the training data.
-In our experiments, we consider two ensemble architectures which are designed to scalably represent an ensemble of models: \begin{enumerate} \item \textbf{Shared-Base Ensemble}: A single neural network that parameterizes both the prior and ensemble components by sharing a common base. \item \textbf{Epinet}: A base network augmented by a small auxiliary network that introduces diversity via a learned index. \end{enumerate} We train all ensemble members jointly by minimizing the task loss of each model $\sum_{k=1}^K \mathcal{L}(f_k, \mathcal{D}_{\text{train}})$ using stochastic gradient descent.
-We emphasize that these architectures are computationally efficient, and have negligible overhead compared to a single model.
-In our reward model experiments, for instance, 100 ensemble heads add only 550 thousand parameters (0.03\%) to the 2 billion parameter Gemma backbone.
-Please refer to~\cref{app:architecture} for a more detailed description of these ensemble architectures.
-In the next section, we propose a simple method for efficiently leveraging ensemble diversity to quickly adapt to new data distributions.
+We consider two computationally efficient ensemble architectures: \begin{enumerate}[topsep=0pt,itemsep=0pt] \item \textbf{Shared-Base Ensemble}: A single neural network that parameterizes both the prior and ensemble components by sharing a common base. \item \textbf{Epinet}: A base network augmented by a small auxiliary network that introduces diversity via a learned index. \end{enumerate} We train all ensemble members jointly by minimizing $\sum_{k=1}^K \mathcal{L}(f_k, \mathcal{D}_{\text{train}})$ using SGD.
+Note that this simple training procedure does not explicitly encourage diversity and may lead to ensemble collapse in some settings.
+However, we empirically observe that sufficient diversity emerges for personalization tasks, likely due to random initialization and the high-dimensional parameter space of large models.
+These architectures have negligible overhead---in our reward model experiments, 100 ensemble heads add only 550K parameters (0.03\%) to the 2B-parameter Gemma backbone.
+Please see~\cref{app:architecture} for architectural details.